 Jazz was played at most scene switches.
 I caught punk rock once, some weird breakbeat/trance once, and Fiona Apple once.
 But mostly jazz.
 You know how disappointed you are when you keep expecting to hear more Fiona Apple, and you don't?
 Sounds from the environs would occasionally be laced into the music used for scene switches.
 A car alarm was used once.
 Once too many.
 Damn that sucked, I hate that noise.
 I understand the play took a comedic rather than dramatic tone, but there were some times people laughed where the tone was 100% serious as a heart attack.
 At one point the detective recommended Theresa find an apartment with a doorman.
 Chuckling ensued... for no reason.
 Perhaps I'm dumb.
 Some girls were loudly stifling giggles in the back for at least five minutes.
 Were I the sort of fellow who carried a shovel with me at all times, I would've solved that problem.
 You know, 'cuz I would have hit them.
 One dialogue was about the kind of underwear Theresa liked.
 What can you tell about a person from the underwear they have?
 I wear unadorned cotton boxers in solid colors; get back to me on that.
 Mercer said three times, "I'm calling the police."
 My idea: That's enough frequency to have a drinking game.
 The phrase, "Where do I get off?" was also used multiple times.
 Combine the two for...more drinking!
 What happens if an actor gets wood on stage?
-No pun intended, that was serious, and it has got to suck.

-Off-Lost Movie Night - Fallen & The Frighteners By David K Ginn
+No pun intended, that was serious, and it has got to suck Off-Lost Movie Night - Fallen & The Frighteners By David K Ginn

+WHAT YOU MISSED Courtesy of what you missed, fool!

 Off-Lost Movie Night rocked here at the office, and we enjoyed it all by our lonesome.
 Two weeks ago, we watched the Idle Hands audio commentary.
 That rocked.
 Last week, we watched The Frighteners at 8 and Fallen at 10.
 That also rocked.
 Both movies kick so much ass in their own way.
 You guys should have been there.
-We had food, drinks, and even a bit of love.

-The Frighteners is what happened when Peter Jackson came to Hollywood.
+We had food, drinks, and even a bit of love The Frighteners is what happened when Peter Jackson came to Hollywood.
 Enough said.
 He makes Hollywood look good.
 Fallen is what happens when people read the bible and listen to Mick Jagger.
 Enough said.
 Lost is on every Wednesday at 9.
-Off-Lost is every Wednesday at 8 when Lost airs a re-run your cultural horizons.
+Off-Lost is every Wednesday at 8 when Lost airs a re-run

+Page 16 Reviews gpalaia@universitycafe.org • universitycafe.org New Zealand Music For Imbeciles (How to "Extend" Your Ear-Drum's Experience) your cultural horizons.
 Try spinning something Scream and holler and jive and scratch against other than that stinky-pinky new Staind album in your little walkman (or try shuffling something else in your Ipod).
 Pick up some New Zealand music.

-New Zealand Music For Imbeciles (How to "Extend" Your Ear-Drum's Experience) By Paula Guy stage, and often suffers from being overinfluenced by international musical trends (a little garage-rock scene emerged in the wake of the Strokes, etc, although this was #. more a case of record companies rushing to cash in and sign similar 'trendy' bands).
-However, the land of Aotearoa

 I have complied a short guide to this little niche of sound, from the South Pacific, in case your eardrums are keen to embark on some exploration.

-New Zealand music is hard to pin-down.
-It has little exposure on an international

-('Long White Cloud'), does seem to give birth to some rather wonderful, sneaky, sexy bands, many of whom deserve more exposure.

-I will try to introduce you to a variety of musical experiences from these, shores.
+N e w Zealand music is hard to pin-down.
+It has little exposure on an international stage, and often suffers from being overinfluenced by international musical trends (a little garage-rock scene emerged in the wake of the Strokes, etc, although this was more a case of record companies rushing to cash in and sign similar 'trendy' bands).
+However, the land of Aotearoa ('Long White Cloud'), does seem to give birth to some rather wonderful, sneaky, sexy bands, many of whom deserve more exposure.
+I will try to introduce you to a variety of musical experiences from these shores.
 So here goes the guide: